kman3107/Kman3107.github.io/tutorials/1.14.4/forge/1.2-basic-mod/index.md

 > 5) `TinkersConstruct`
 > 6) `BetterFoliage`

-In your new class, create a constant `String` called `MOD_ID` and make its value be your modid.
+In your new class, create a constant `String` called `MODID` and make its value be your modid.
 > A constant in Java is a `public static final` field

 > A `String` is a sequence of characters.
 A `String` is surrounded by quotation marks (`"`).
 An example of a `String` is `"Hello World!"` or `"Welcome to Modding!"`.